CrayLabs/SmartSim/doc/installation_instructions/basic.rst

     python -m venv /path/to/new/environment
     source /path/to/new/environment/bin/activate

-and install SmartSim from PyPI with the following command
+and install SmartSim from PyPI with the following command:

 .. code-block:: bash